unbind-ai/app/README.md

 ---

-## 💬 About
+## 💬 Why We're Building This

-Built by the community to solve a real problem: **your AI conversations belong to you**.

-ChatGPT Teams has no export option.
-OpenAI's official export for personal accounts takes up to 30 days.
-You shouldn't need to wait — or be denied entirely — to access your own data.

-**Unbind** is the first step toward a world where AI conversations are portable, private, and truly yours.
+Your AI conversations contain your thoughts, your work, your intellectual property.
+They shouldn't be held hostage by any company.

+**ChatGPT Teams users** can't export at all. **Personal users** wait 30 days. **Claude and Gemini users** have limited options.
+This is wrong.

+**Unbind** exists to give you back control.
+Export your data.
+Own your history.
+Use any AI you want through one beautiful interface.

+The future of AI isn't being locked into one platform.
+It's having the freedom to use the best tools while keeping your data yours.

 ---

 *Your conversations.
 Your data.
-Your control.* ◈
+Your rules.* ◈